planktonrobo/pyportal_light_control/README.md

 # pyportal_light_control
-Control light (or any output) schedule with CircuitPython
+Control light (or any output) schedule with CircuitPython.

-This project uses an IOT Power Relay, and pyportal to automate the schedule of anything plugged into the relay.
+This project uses an IOT Power Relay, and pyportal to automate the schedule of anything plugged into the relay by checking the time from the internet.

 | Part        | Link           |
 | ------------- |:-------------:|